 A west to northwesterly flow over Tasmania will strengthen tomorrow ahead of a cold front that will cross the state in the afternoon and evening.
 A trough will weaken over western Tasmania early on Thursday, while a high over the Bight slowly extends a ridge towards the state later in the day.
 The ridge will move to the east of Tasmania on Friday, as the next front approaches from the west.
 The front will cross the state on Saturday morning with a ridge redeveloping rapidly by the evening.

-Forecast for Sunday until midnight
+Forecast for Tuesday until midnight

-    Small Craft Alert for Sunday for Central Plateau Lakes
+Small Craft Alert for Wednesday for Central Plateau Lakes

-    - North to northwesterly about 10 knots.
+- West to southwesterly about 10 knots.

 Please be awareWind gusts can be 40 percent stronger than the averages given here.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

-    The next routine forecast will be issued at 4:05 pm EDT Sunday.
+The next routine forecast will be issued at 5:00 am EDT Wednesday.